Rudraksh (film): Plot

 Dr. Gayatri Singh is an Indian American paranormal researcher at the University of California, researching esoteric practices such as voodoo, spirit possession, magic, and healing powers.
 She seeks the hidden knowledge that goes into such practices, the knowledge that cannot be explained by science or logic.

 Her search for answers brings her and her team of scientists to India.
 She comes across Varun Bhushan, a man who is gifted with special intuitive and healing powers, which he claims to have developed through meditation.
 He is a blend of Indian philosophy and modern culture, a master at martial arts, and a devotee of Hanuman.
 He worships and trains by day while working as a bouncer at a club by night.
 Gayatri is immediately impressed by Varun's powers to take away pain and disease from people and cure them.
 He becomes the subject of her study.

 After a few experiments by Gayatri, Varun has an insight into the existence of a hidden dark power.
 He explains that the force is linked to Ravana's Rudraksha, which is hidden away from the world.
 This is not a normal Rudraksh; it carries in its seed the powers that can transmute humans into new species.
 The bearer of this Rudraksha will have supernatural powers beyond imagination.
 In the language of science, it is a 'multi-dimensional hologram' in the form of a seed.
 Meanwhile, Bhuria mentally communicates with Varun, so they can share their abilities since neither of them can utilize the full power of the Rudraksha alone.
 Varun refuses, but Bhuria continues his attempts to join their powers and manipulate Varun.

 Gayatri finds a set of strange words that cause changes in people when spoken.
 She tests the effects of those sounds on a rat and notices strange mutations and changes in the functioning of the rat's body.
 Gayatri's research assistant Suzy hears those sounds directly, becomes possessed, and starts working for Bhuria.
 Suzy tries to kill Gayatri, but Varun overpowers her and saves her, after which Suzy dies while trying to escape.

-Varun and Gayatri thus set out to discover this Rudraksha, the reality of Bhuria, and find certain answers for Varun.
+Varun and Gayatri thus set out to discover this Rudraksha, the reality of Bhuria Kumar, and find certain answers for Varun.
 Their perilous journey leaves through the most rugged terrains of the Himalayas to the mysterious ruins of the legendary King Ravana's palaces in Yala, Sri Lanka.

-He thus finds how Bhuria, a poor but wild and arrogant labor contractor in the excavation team of the Rudraksha, transformed into a powerful Rakshasha and possessor of supernatural powers, that the words spoken by the madman were an ancient verse, a Rakshasha mantra, and that the real aim of Bhuria is to use the Rudraksha and Rakshasha mantra for spreading evil and hatred in the world, thus effectively restoring the rule of rakshashas once more.
+He thus finds how Bhuria Kumar, a poor but wild and arrogant labor contractor in the excavation team of the Rudraksha, transformed into a powerful Rakshasha and possessor of supernatural powers, that the words spoken by the madman were an ancient verse, a Rakshasha mantra, and that the real aim of Bhuria Kumar is to use the Rudraksha and Rakshasha mantra for spreading evil and hatred in the world, thus effectively restoring the rule of rakshashas once more.

 Thus, once more, it becomes a battle of good vs. evil, where either must overcome the other.
 End of the day, the fear-maker monsters are always unliked.